 A Vintage Classics selection of haunting tales by some of the masters of nineteenth-century literature.
 Includes spine-chilling stories by Charles Dickens, M.R.
 James, H.G.
 Wells, Arthur Conan Doyle and E. Nesbit.

 Do you believe in ghosts?

 Not monsters, not floating objects or unexplained coincidences, but an actual presence – a flicker in the corner of the eye, a shadow in a darkened hallway, a hand pressed against the window, or a figure at the end of the bed.
 Sometimes they are a malevolent warning, or they come seeking revenge, or as a horrible reminder of past misdeeds.
-But ghosts could visit on the brightest summer's day, on a lonely stretch of beach, making their presence felt just when you least expect it.
+But ghosts can visit on the brightest summer's day, or on a lonely stretch of beach, making themselves felt just when you least expect it.

 You may think you don't believe in ghosts, but these stories will haunt you nonetheless.

 Find your local Bookstore at booksellers.org.au